As an accounting major, Amy Petersen was asked to participate in

 as filing status and claiming dependents,” she says.

-feels all of the classes she took for accounting were beneficial
+she feels all of the classes she took for accounting were

-because they each taught her a different aspect of the accounting
+beneficial because they each taught her a different aspect of the

-field to help her prepare for her career.
-“In audit I prepared an
+accounting field to help her prepare for her career.
+“In audit I

-audit case teaching all the different areas that need to be covered
+prepared an audit case teaching all the different areas that need

-by an auditor.
-Throughout my various tax courses I learned how to
+to be covered by an auditor.
+Throughout my various tax courses I

-prepare individual tax forms as well as those for Corporations,
+learned how to prepare individual tax forms as well as those for

-Partnerships, and S Corporations.
-I enjoyed my intermediate and
+Corporations, Partnerships, and S Corporations.
+I enjoyed my

-advanced accounting courses the most.
-I feel as if through these
+intermediate and advanced accounting courses the most.
+I feel as if

-courses I learned the fundamentals of accounting that helped me in
+through these courses I learned the fundamentals of accounting that

 Amy adds the city life, sports events, and friends as some of